robemmerson/s1-purple-mcp/SECURITY.md

   - Terminate TLS at a reverse proxy that enforces strong client authentication (SAML/OIDC SSO, mutual TLS, signed API tokens).
   - Implement rate limiting, audit logging, and IP allowlists at the proxy layer.
   - Restrict network access to SentinelOne control planes and internal assets required by your workflows.
 - Document all access paths and routinely review who can reach the MCP instance.
-- Upcoming hosted service (early 2026) will provide managed authentication, centralized auditing, and turnkey deployments.
-Until then, the operator bears full responsibility for access control.
+The operator bears full responsibility for access control.

 ## Deployment Guidance